ostinelli/misultin/README.txt

 CHANGELOG
 ==========================================================================================================

+0.2.1: - added support for Content-Type that specifies charset in POST data [thanks to Tuncer Ayaz]

 0.2:   - added trap exit for acceptor failure
        - added backlog option
-     - added fallback if no connection header is present [issue track #1]
+       - added fallback if no connection header is present [issue track #1, thanks to Ciconia]
+       - added limit for parsing headers to avoid malicious attacks [thanks to Mazen Harake]
        - minor bug corrections

-0.1: initial release.
+0.1:   - initial release.